A New Look at the Position Operator in Quantum Theory: Position operator in relativistic quantum mechanics

 In this case one can {\it define} $i\hbar \partial/\partial{\bf p}$ as a position operator but now we do not have a situation when the position operator is present among the other representation operators.

 A problem of the definition of the position operator in relativistic quantum theory has been discussed since the beginning of the 1930s and it has been noted that when quantum theory is combined with relativity the existence of the position operator with correct physical properties becomes a problem.
 The above definition has been proposed by Newton and Wigner in Ref. \cite{NW}.
-They worked in the approach when elementary particles are described by local fields rather than unitary IRs.
-The Fourier transform of such fields describes states where the energy can be positive and negative and this is interpreted such that local quantum fields describe a particle and its antiparticle simultaneously.
+They worked in the approach when elementary particles are described by local fields $\Psi(x)$ defined on the whole Minkowski space rather than unitary IRs.
+As noted above, such fields cannot be treated as single-particle wave functions.
+The spacial Fourier transform of such fields at $t=const$ describes states where the energy can be positive and negative and this is interpreted such that local quantum fields describe a particle and its antiparticle simultaneously.
 Newton and Wigner first discuss the spinless case and consider only states on the upper Lorentz hyperboloid where the energy is positive.
 For such states the representation operators act in the same way as in the case of spinless unitary IRs.
 With this definition the coordinate wave function $\psi({\bf r})$ can be again defined by Eq. (\ref{psir}) and a question arises whether such a position operator has all the required properties.